RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

 def delete_resource(name: str) -> None
 ```

-Deletes the integration from Aqueduct.
+Deletes the resource from Aqueduct.

 **Arguments**:

   name:
-  The name of the integration to delete.
+  The name of the resource to delete.

 <a id="aqueduct.client.Client.list_integrations"></a>